 Have you been accused of robbery in North Carolina?
-Whether you’re under investigation or facing charges, contacting a lawyer can help to clarify what to do next.
-The moments immediately after being accused are vital for your ability to fight off these charges, so do not wait too long to call an attorney you can trust.
+Whether you’re under investigation or facing charges, contacting a North Carolina robbery lawyer can help to clarify what to do next.
+The moments immediately after being accused are vital for your ability to fight off these charges, so do not wait too long to call a criminal defense attorney you can trust.

 In North Carolina, there are many different crimes that fall under the general umbrella category of theft.
 These include burglary, armed robbery, robbery, and shoplifting.
 The most severe of these theft crimes include armed robbery and robbery.

 For any robbery charge, the crime must have been occurred with the victim present and it must have been a threat of violence or an actual act of violence that happened by the accused person.

 In common law robbery cases in North Carolina, this is typically categorized as a class G felony, however, the charges and potential consequences can be elevated depending on the facts.
 For example, if you used a deadly weapon while committing a robbery crime, you may be looking at felony charges.